 Load Testing of Components

 Validating code performance at the earliest stage means that testing starts well before the application is complete.
 Load tests should be run as soon as the most strategic components are available.
-The goal should be to load test APIs, web services and microservices representing the application’s life-giving organs.
+The goal should be to load test API, web services and microservices representing the application’s life-giving organs.

 Service Virtualization for Realistic Component Load Testing

 There is an interdependence with which an application’s components interact.
 Isolated load tests of each component preclude performance validation of an assembled system.
 As a result, the component testing approach offers two options:

 - Wait for the component availability of those consumed by the load test

 - Implement service virtualization on components not yet available in order to make load tests more realistic, faster

 Automation of Load Tests and Non-regression Performance Tests

 When unit load tests of components are defined, developers can launch them automatically with the Continuous Integration server (e.g., during nightly builds).
 Build after building; these tests can check the component’s performance trend over time; this is a non-regression performance test.

 Using the pass/fail status of the tests, the Continuous Integration server can automatically decide whether the integration process can continue, or if it must be stopped for immediate issue correction.

 Since the status definition of a load test is closely linked to SLAs, it is necessary to define them precisely to be able to block or authorize the next steps in the build process.

 How to Speed Up “Test-Analysis-Scenario Update” Cycles for Load Testing of Assembled Applications?